Updated: Jun 13

 It won’t matter what time of day you consume that amount of extra calories, that excess is going to your butt!

-Lesson for today – Let’s focus less on the time of day and focus more on the amount of food that you shovel into your mouth….
+Lesson for today – Let’s focus less on the time of day and focus more on the amount of food that goes into your mouth….
 PERIOD.
 And don’t forget, nutrient rich, real food first.
 Treats afterwards (in moderation).